✓Quick Takeaways

 Your Real Take-Home Pay (The Math Nobody Shares)

 Every other OnlyFans earnings guide stops at gross revenue.
 But what actually hits your bank account?
 A lot less than you'd think.
 OnlyFans takes 20% off the top — on everything.
 Subs, PPV, tips, customs.
 Then taxes hit.
 And you've still got expenses.
+For a complete look at what it actually costs to run OnlyFans, we break down every expense category separately.
 (For how the money actually reaches your bank — methods, timelines, and which banks to use — see our OnlyFans payout guide.)
-Here's what a $5,000 gross month actually looks like:
+Here's what a $5,000 gross month actually looks like — or estimate your own take-home with our free calculator:

 OnlyFans doesn't withhold taxes.
 You're self-employed, which means you owe income tax AND self-employment tax (15.3%).
 Set aside 25–30% of every payout or you'll get hit with a surprise bill in April.
 See the IRS self-employment tax guide for details.